 In a totals bet, bettors must bet on whether the actual combined scores of the two teams will either be over or under a certain pre-determined number, called the total for the game.
 All totals lay $1.10 to win $1.00, unless otherwise indicated.

-For example, in a Magic-Sixers game, the over/under total is given as 187.
+For example, in an NBA game featuring the Magic and the Sixers, the over/under total is given as 187.
 For the bettor who bets on the total points of this contest by both teams to be "over" 187, the combined final score of both teams must exceed 187.
 For the bettor who bets on the total points of this contest by both teams to be "under" 187, the combined final score of both teams must be less than 187.
 If the combined score equals 187 the game is considered "No Action" and the original bet is returned.

 All bets must go the full half for action (first-half and second-half).
 All half-time bets are calculated the same as a straight bet unless otherwise indicated.
 There are no teaser plays or buying of points on half-times.
 On half time bets, the overtime period is included as part of the 2nd half.